 Cheating: Cheating in any way is against SF rules.
 No member will use add on programs to help with game play unless the software has been approved by Blizzard.
 No member will use exploits or cheats in game to gain an advantage in either PvE or PvP.

 Absence From the Game: Members should keep the guild updated as to their whereabouts.
 If a member plans on being gone from WoW for an extended amount of time, please let us know.
 Members that disappear for more than a week without having told us in advance that they are going to be away will be removed with the assumption that they have left the game.
-If they do return at a later date they may be denied reentry to the guild, returned to initiate status, or posted for voting as a re-applicant depending upon the circumstances.
+If they do return at a later date they may be denied reentry to the guild or have to return as an Initiate depending upon the circumstances.

-Message Forums: The private message forums are provided so that Shadowed Fates members may communicate freely between ourselves, plan guild events and strategies, vote on applicants, etc...
-Reading the guild message boards daily, knowing about planned events, and keeping any requested roster or equipment lists up to date, are all mandatory activities.
+Message Forums: The private message forums are provided so that Shadowed Fates members may communicate freely between ourselves, plan guild events and strategies, discuss applicants and Initiates, etc...
+Reading the guild message boards daily, knowing about planned events, and keeping any requested class spec or equipment lists up to date, are all mandatory activities.
 Members expect and deserve privacy when on our private forums.
-You are not to share your access to the board with anyone.
+Never share your access to the board with anyone.

 The Guild Channel: The use of guild chat should always be kept to reasonable levels.
 Whenever possible respond to questions with tells.
 During events guild chat should be kept clear of all unrelated talk.
 When there are no events in progress feel free to use guild chat with moderation.
 Remember that it is guild CHAT, not guild SPAM.
-In addition, all communication on guild chat and in all other channels at all times by guild members must be kept mature and professional to maintain our guild image.
-This means that vulgarity, leet speak (woot, suxxors, pwn, "u r teh...", etc...), and sex or drug chatter, is all expressly forbidden.
-Yes, we will officially warn members for saying woot, and guild remove them if they persist.
+Guild chat can be a fun and goofy place at times, but it still needs to be a place where all members are comfortable.
+This means that non-light vulgarity, leet speak (woot, suxxors, pwn, "u r teh...", etc...), and sex or drug chatter (beyond subtle joking), is all expressly forbidden.
+In addition, communication in all other channels at all times by guild members must be kept mature and professional to maintain our guild image.
+And yes, we will officially warn members for saying woot, even in guild chat (especially in guild chat!), and guild remove them if they persist.
+Anyone that has a problem with this can thank w00t boy Fazumar for permanently scarring us many years ago in EQ.

 At no time will any fighting, insults, or whining on guild channels be tolerated.
 Disputes between members should be discussed in tells, and folks finding themselves at odds with a guild mate are encouraged to contact a leader or officer to help get things settled.